Free Acorn Boardwalk Auditory Processing Game This post provides a free resource, the Acorn Boardwalk…

 What You Can Do

-In our experience, music therapy helps correct and improve auditory issues.
-An auditory issue cannot be tutored, but it can be improved with acoustically modified music.
-It will also improve your child’s language skills, speech, comprehension and literacy skills.
+Music therapy can also help correct and improve auditory issues.
+An auditory issue cannot be tutored, but it may be improved with acoustically modified music.
+It may also improve your child’s language skills, speech, comprehension and literacy skills.
 If your child has auditory issues, they should be given more chances to learn information at home and at school through their auditory system.
 Learning gaps will only widen if their auditory issues are not corrected.

 Learning through Visual Cues